Labelbox/model-observability/README.md

 <img src="images/observe-dashboard.png" height="512" >

 ### Productionizing
+- This is a POC with most of what users need to build a production system.
 * Remove the local s3 deployment in favor of a more permanent storage solution
 * Needs test cases and error handling
 * NGROK needs to be removed and use a public endpoint
 * Model files will need to be stored somewhere other than the host tmp directory.
 * The way that dates are kept track of is not ideal.
 * Add a warmup file for the tensorflow server
+* The sampling logic needs to be improved for production.